rayshobby/opensprinkler/OpenSprinkler Controller/software/arduino-code/libraries/README.txt

 The list here documents updates to the OpenSprinkler library.
 Updates to specific programs are documented in each program folder.

 ===============================
+* Sep 3, 2014
+- Check in firmware 2.0.9 source code.
+This firmware fixes a major bug in 2.0.8 which causes issues when a SPACE character appears in the station name or location.
+This firmware also refined cache directives in the HTTP headers.

 * Aug  25, 2014
 - Check in firmware 2.0.8 source code.
 This firmware adds support for relay, logging rain sensor / rain delay status, and the default UI has been changed to Samer's mobile UI.